nawrasbaghdadi/stackexample/README.md

 # Kiron's Student Platform Stack
-Welcome to the slimmed-down version of our technology stack.
+Welcome to the slimmed-down version of Kiron's technology stack.
+Kiron is all offering access to higher education to refugees wordlwdie.
+We are a non-profit based in Berlin, Germany.
+Our tech team is global, and we are always looking for volunteers to help out on projects.
 This repository serves as a playground for you to get comfortable with the libraries and frameworks used at Kiron's product called _Student Platform_.

 For more information on what we do and what Kiron Open Higher Education is all about visit our [website](https://kiron.university).

+The Kiron Student Platform is built on a demanding, modern javascript  stack to provide a top-notch experience in a single page app.
+The frontend is React.js, the backend is the Node.js based Sails.
+We use Redux to manage the state.
+There are a number of other libraries built in, like Bootstrap.
+This stack example represents a bare-bones version of our stack.
+At the moment there is only a frontend here, though we are building a backend as well.
+The two are independent of each other; if you are interested in the frontend only, just go straight there.

 ### Quickstart Guide.

 If you have a developer's environment already, know the tools and want to jump in than just clone the repository, install and go!

 `git clone git@github.com:kironuniversity/stackexample.git`

 `cd stackexample/frontend`

-`npm install`

-`node server.js`

-Navigate to [localhost:3000](http://localhost:3000/) and you should see the app already.

-Please keep reading below to learn more about our technologies and setup.
+From here, check out the README for setup information and more on our tech.

 ### Introduction to the Kiron Stack: Getting Setup

-To get started with Kiron, you will need to set up a number of things.
+Here is some information to help you get rolling along, whether you are doing backend or frontend.
+There are lots of ways to program javascript.
+We are following the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript), this should be your reference.
+We are coding in ES6.

+Most of our programmers use the light, fast and efficient text editor [Atom](https://atom.io/).
+Atom has an ES6 Linter that can be set using the AirBnB guide.
+After setting up Atom, you will want to [add the packages](https://atom.io/docs/v1.2.4/using-atom-atom-packages) `linter`, `linter-eslint`, and `react`